Irene Adler: Television series

+In "A Scandal in Belgravia", the first episode of the 2012 second series of the BBC Sherlock, Adler was portrayed by Lara Pulver opposite Benedict Cumberbatch as Holmes.
+She is initially sought to recover incriminating photos she possesses of a liaison between her and a female member of the Royal Family, along with various other incriminating documents kept in a password-protected phone.

 In the CBS series, Elementary, Adler is initially an unseen character in the first season, mentioned first in "Flight Risk" (2012) as a former love interest of Holmes.
 It is later explained that she apparently died at the hands of a serial killer Holmes was investigating known as "M", an event that fuelled Sherlock's descent into heroin addiction.
-In "M", Sherlock confronts M, revealed to be Sebastian Moran, and is told that Irene was not killed by Moran, but by his employer: Moriarty.
-In "Risk Management", it is explained that Irene was an American art restorer living in London.
-Holmes discovers Irene is alive, having been kept as Moriarty's prisoner in a dilapidated house.
-After rescuing Irene, Holmes is confronted with a final plot twist in "The Woman" and "Heroine": Irene Adler is his nemesis, Jamie Moriarty (gender-swapped from her literary counterpart).
-Moriarty created the Irene identity to seduce Holmes, and subsequently faked her own death to distract him from possibly uncovering her criminal activities.
+In "M", Sherlock confronts M, revealed to be Sebastian Moran, and is told that Adler was not killed by Moran, but by his employer: Moriarty.
+In "Risk Management", it is explained that Adler was an American art restorer living in London.
+Holmes discovers Adler is alive, having been kept as Moriarty's prisoner in a dilapidated house.
+It is later revealed that Adler was a false identity assumed by Jamie Moriarty.
 Natalie Dormer played Adler/Moriarty in the final three episodes of the season.

-In the 2013 Russian drama Sherlock Holmes, Irene Adler takes a major role in the series and is portrayed by Lyanka Gryu.
+In the 2013 Russian drama Sherlock Holmes, Adler takes a major role in the series and is portrayed by Lyanka Gryu.

-In the 2014 Japanese puppetry television show, Sherlock Holmes, broadcast on NHK (日本放送協会, Nippon Hōsō Kyōkai, Japan Broadcasting Corporation), Irene Adler is a school nurse of a fictional boarding school Beeton School.
+In the 2014 Japanese puppetry television show, Sherlock Holmes, broadcast on NHK (日本放送協会, Nippon Hōsō Kyōkai, Japan Broadcasting Corporation), Adler is a school nurse of a fictional boarding school Beeton School.
 At first she has an affair with Headmaster Ormstein but takes up with another man Godfrey Norton who teaches art and sees through the plot of Holmes and Watson in "The Adventure of the Headmaster with Trouble" based on "A Scandal in Bohemia".
 She is voiced by Rie Miyazawa.

-Irene Adler appears in the original anime television series Case File nº221: Kabukicho (2019–2020), voiced by Maaya Sakamoto.
+Adler appears in the original anime television series Case File nº221: Kabukicho (2019–2020), voiced by Maaya Sakamoto.
 In the anime television series Moriarty the Patriot, Adler is voiced by Yōko Hikasa, taking on the male guise of James Bonde to work as a spy.